laal-patte/web_sw_security/program_security/README.md

 ## Task: Debug the python codes given at [src/problems](src/problems)

 - You are given a bunch of programs with bugs that are needed to be fixed
-- Run the program and observe output to find out what might be going wrong
+- Run the program and observe output to find out what may be going wrong
 - Edit program accordingly to get desired output